ethanabrooks/dissertation/bellman-update-networks.typ

 in 1, ..., K$ (see @line:for-k of @alg:train-bellman-network).
 This allows the
-network to continue improving its estimates for lower values of $k$ even as it begins to train on higher values, thereby mitigating the effects of compound error inherent to bootstrapping approaches.
+network to continue improving its estimates for lower values of $k$ even as it begins to train on higher values, thereby mitigating the effects of compound error.
 Another benefit of continuing to train lower values of $k$ is that these estimates can benefit from backward transfer as the curriculum progresses.
-As the network produces estimates, we use them both to train the network (see @line:optimize) but also to produce bootstrap targets for higher values of $k$ (see @line:bootstrap).
-Note that we use the policy logits to compute the expectation explicitly for @line:bootstrap of @alg:train-bellman-network (@line:vest), rather than relying on sample estimates.
+As the network produces estimates, we use them both to train the network (see
+@line:optimize) but also to produce bootstrap targets for higher values of $k$ (see
+@line:bootstrap).

 #algorithm-figure(
   {